TshireletsoMentor/darkly-1/05_XSS_injection/Resources/the_tea.md

 # 05_XSS_injection

-nsecure processing of input, can be script injected
+Unsecure processing of input, can be script injected

 ## Method & Manipulation